ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-1-1.md

-Chapter 13: Defining the Importance of Self-Discipline in Entrepreneurship
+Defining the Importance of Self-Discipline in Entrepreneurship
 ==========================================================================

 Self-discipline is a foundational trait that plays a vital role in entrepreneurship.
 This chapter explores the significance of self-discipline in fostering personal responsibility, accountability, and success in the business world.